Bill Frick Motors

 In the late 1950s and early 1960s, Jack Schleich worked at Bill Frick Motors.
 Jack's little brother Don Schleich remembers that Frick's was the place to be back in the days.
 He remembers the guys building a driveshaft cannon for recreation at lunch time.
 It had a Model T coil mounted on it and a spark plug tapped into the end.
 The guys at the shop made wooden projectiles on the lathe for it.
 They would light the torch, then kick the neutral flame out with their shoe and stick the torch in the open end of the driveshaft.
 As soon as they felt there was enough acetylene and oxygen, the projectile went in and the coil fired the spark plug.
 The pointed piece of wood would travel a good 300 feet without dropping an inch before it ran into the side of a concrete building.

-Don remembers that his brother Jack would bring home some customer cars to put some test time on them.
+Don Schleich remembers that his brother Jack would bring home some customer cars to put some test time on them.
 He remembers a white 1956 Ford Thunderbird that they put a Cadillac engine in.
 It performed very well, much better than the 312 Y block from Ford ever did.
-They had a customer from Massachusetts that was a big time street racer for money.
-He had a 1957 Ford Thunderbird, and Frick and the boys put a 389 Pontiac with two McCulloch blowers under the hood.
+They had a customer from Massachusetts named Albert Ornellas.
+Albert was a big time street racer for money, and he had a 1957 Ford Thunderbird that Frick and the boys put a 389 Pontiac with two McCulloch blowers under the hood.
 The only thing you could see from the outside was a little bump on each side of the hood where the top of the blowers would have interfered.
 There were also Latham superchargers being installed, several on the 300 series Chryslers.
 Don also remembers a Chrysler hemi powered Facel Vega that Jack brought home one evening.

 Cars Restyled by Bill Frick Motors